 From an organisational perspective, we need to look beyond just the basic needs expected from employees, but also consider what else makes a happy workforce?
 It can be difficult to retain good talent, but it does not have to be.
 Employees rarely leave organisations in which they are happy, more often than not it is a result of the poor relationships they have internally.
 HR Grapevine conducted a large scale survey which found the main reason that individuals left their workplace was not having faith in their boss, leading to feeling unappreciated and disengaged in their work.
 We need to create an environment that develops and maintains strong professional working relationships and one in which employees see their manager as someone they aspire to be on a personal level as well as professionally.

 We need a greater emphasis on the quality of all of our relationships and need to focus on the ways we can improve.
 The emphasis on strong working relationships mirrors the ethos we have as an executive search firm; we not only match candidates to our client’s requirements, but consider cultural fit to be a fundamental characteristic behind every successful appointment.
 We pride ourselves on ensuring the perfect recruitment match and exceeding our client’s expectations.

-Categories: Consumer & FMCG Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Manufacturing & Engineering Recruitment, Real Estate Recruitment, Retail Recruitment, Chemicals and Process Industries, Procurement & Supply Chain Recruitment, Tax Recruitment, Technology Recruitment
+Category: Consumer & FMCG Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Manufacturing & Engineering Recruitment, Real Estate Recruitment, Retail & Ecommerce Recruitment, Chemicals and Process Industries Recruitment, Procurement & Supply Chain Recruitment, Tax Recruitment, Technology Recruitment